Compare NATS

 NATS

-Supports memory, file, and database persistence.
+Supports memory and file persistence.
 Messages can be replayed by time, count, or sequence number, and durable subscriptions are supported.
 With NATS streaming, scripts can archive old log segments to cold storage.

 gRPC